MaxHalford/sorobn/README.md

 ### 🎲 Random sampling

 You can use a Bayesian network to generate random samples.
-The samples will follow the distribution induced by the network's structure and it's conditional probability tables.
+The samples will follow the distribution induced by the network's structure and its conditional probability tables.

 ```python
 >>> pprint(bn.sample())